 Dresses of the 1950s were characterised by full, flared skirts that were often paired with fitted tops to create a figure-hugging effect.
 The A-line dress, the full-skirted dress, and the sheath dress were all extremely fashionable options for women in the 1950s.
 The skirt of the A-line dress flared out from the waist and paired with a fitted bodice.
 The flared skirt of the full-skirted dress typically reached the wearer’s ankles.
 The sheath dress was a type of bodycon dress that was worn to accentuate a woman’s curves and create a striking profile.

 Dresses worn for casual occasions were typically made of airy materials like cotton and linen, and had a looser cut for greater comfort.
 Regular use included errands and socialising with friends.
-Cocktail dresses, in contrast, were more formal and frequently crafted from silk or satin.
-They were made with the intention of being worn to fancy events and parties.

 Dresses worn to proms and other formal dances resembled cocktail dresses but were created with more formal occasions in mind.
 They were typically crafted from expensive materials like silk and satin and adorned with rhinestones, beads, and lace.